 Despite not being the easiest thing to steal, number plate theft persists.
-A theft resistant number plate is designed to prevent fast removal.
+Anti theft number plates are designed to prevent fast removal.

 The crimes someone might commit with a stolen number plate include: speeding, illegal parking, circumventing congestion charges, stealing petrol, avoiding fines and tickets and trying to disguise a stolen vehicle.

 Contact your car dealer or number plate supplier for more information on anti-theft number plates.